aselarbd/vehicle-data-dashboard/README.md

-# Volteras Vehicle Data Management System
+# Vehicle Data Management System

 A full-stack web application for managing and visualizing vehicle data with advanced filtering, pagination, and export capabilities.
 Built with modern technologies including FastAPI, React, TypeScript, and MySQL, all containerized with Docker.